alenadang/single-cell-perturbations/Models/README.md

 Files required for tuning and training are in `Models/Files_Required`.
 Include files in same directory when retraining models.
 Due to the stochastic tuning of Keras Tuner, different hyperparameters may be achieved with each tuning of the model.

+`compareAffinities.ipynb` was used to see if there were any differences in accuracy of models when different encoders (from DeepPurpose) were used to predict the protein binding affinities.
+Architecture from Model 5, was used to train the models.

 #

 Model 0: One-Hot Encoded Compounds